GPC Libraries -- Clarkston Library (JCLRC)

 - Register for MyJSTOR and save them to your MyJSTOR folder.

-The AND is not a word but a mathematical operator which tells JSTOR to give you the overlap between the two ideas of Hemingway and women.
+The AND is not a word but a computer command which tells JSTOR to give you the overlap between the two ideas of Hemingway and women.

 b) For searches with two concepts, place each of your concepts on a separate line.
 To search an exact phrase, put it on one line and "in quotes."
 Also make sure to check the small box next to Search for links to articles outside of JSTOR.
 This gives you more current articles